bootdotdev/blog/content/computer-science/computer-science-books.md

 Helpful review:

-> “I am an HVAC designer by trade (no programming at all).
+> "I am an HVAC designer by trade (no programming at all).
 After reading this book I feel equipped to change careers if I ever wanted to!
 This book lays things out very well and let’s you get straight to the coding!
 Don’t worry, theory is discussed too, but this book focuses on practicality…which is rarely used as a starting point in any engineering discipline.
-10/10 would recommend.”
+10/10 would recommend."
 >
 > – [Brian](https://www.amazon.com/Self-Taught-Programmer-Definitive-Programming-Professionally-ebook/dp/B01M01YDQA#customerReviews), an Amazon reviewer.